hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 That it's an out of range error is interesting.
 If it's not huge, and not secret, post it in a gist and others can chew on it.

-[19:42:47](#1621021367527wxODC:gitter.im) <hiiamboris (NOT THIS ONE)>: yeah takes me hours sometimes to narrow down the error í ½í¸‰
+[19:42:47](#1621021367527wxODC:gitter.im) <hiiamboris (NOT THIS ONE)>: yeah takes me hours sometimes to narrow down the error ğŸ˜‰

 [19:43:32](#1621021412528YkkJU:gitter.im) <hiiamboris (NOT THIS ONE)>: on the other hand, someone else (or I myself later again) may fall into the same trap